 Step 5: Gain Experience

 After getting your license, you can get experience by working for other companies.
-You can also start your own business for complete flexibility over your schedule and client roster. people at a networking experience Some states require licensees to fulfill a continuing education requirement to maintain their licenses.
+You can also start your own business for complete flexibility over your schedule and client roster.
+Some states require licensees to fulfill a continuing education requirement to maintain their licenses.
 Additional classes and seminars can both fulfill these requirements and expand your knowledge.
 Joining professional associations like the National Association of Professional Process Servers can keep you up to date with legislative changes, provide training opportunities, and expand your network to learn from other process servers.
 Other process servers may also offer contract work.

 How Long Does it Take to Become a Process Server?